Sheppard

 +

 Each has distinct seasonality, ticket size, and creative.
-Termite is high-ticket, longer-cycle, and conversion-driven.
+Termite is high-ticket, longer-cycle, conversion-driven.
 Mosquito is seasonal subscription with neighbor-cluster cross-sell dynamics.
 Rodent is emergency-driven year-round.
-The marketing engine has to treat them as three distinct funnels under one brand — not one campaign.
+The marketing engine has to treat them as three distinct funnels under one brand, not one campaign.

 Engage Sheppard